statisticsnorway/jupyterhub-gcp/README.md

-# jupyterhub-gcp
+# JupyterHub GCP
-A collection of libraries for Jupyterhub on the Google Cloud Platform.
+A collection of libraries for Jupyterhub on the [Google Cloud Platform](https://cloud.google.com).